cdot/Hotpot/README.md

 The Hotpot software is designed to be extended through the addition of new rules, calendars, and weather agents.
 You are very welcome to submit any code you develop as a pull request on github.

+## Known Issues

+Issues encountered during the last 6 years of continuous use include:

+### Problems with 1-wire
+We have had problems with the system "losing" sensors on the 1-wire bus.
+This problem first emerged after some 4 years of problem-free usage.
+It was resolved as follows:
+- Use a 5V Vdd to supply the DS18b20s.
+The signal line must still be pulled up to 3.3V, however (don't pull it to 5V or you'll fry the GPIO)
+- Disabling IRQs in the `wire` module (`sudo sh -c "echo options wire disable_irqs=1 >> /etc/modprobe.d/wire.conf"` and reboot)
+- Reducing the frequency with which UIs (browser or Android) poll the server.
+Alternatively, allocating a different GPIO pin for each sensor might work.

+### Mains voltage spikes
+On two separate occasions, a problem with the mains power supply (AFAICT as a result of lightning) has resulted in a power cut, which may have been preceded by a voltage spike?
+Both times the SD card has been "fried".
+We now have a surge protector, though it has yet to be tested.
+Note that this appears to be a problem with the Pi rather than a Hotpot-specific issue.
+You might consider using a [more robust storage solution](https://blog.mivia.dk/solved-sd-card-corrupted-raspberry-pi/), especially if your Pi provides other services besides Hotpot.

 ## Running a Debug Server
 ```